zachpmanson/notes/notes/Projects/Penultimate Guitar.md

 ---

 \* Except chord tooltip inversions, though its only because I haven't thought of a simple interface for it yet

-Tags: #nextjs #prisma